neuronalX/EchoRob/README.md

 ## Intro on Reservoir Computing
 Reservoir Computing (RC) is a type of Recurrent Neural Network used in this EchoRob project.
 Namely we use an instance of RC called Echo State Networks (ESN).

+Here you can find the [FunkyReservoir](https://github.com/neuronalX/FunkyReservoir) repository with a simple ESN class that can be easily used for many applications.

 [Romain Pastureau](https://github.com/RomainPastureau) (intern in our Mnemosyne team; summer 2016) did great iPython Notebook tutorials:

 https://github.com/neuronalX/Reservoir-Jupyter